“Finish what you started,” my mother told my 12-year-old self.

 Studies show that a student who can identify realistic goals and map out steps to reach them is more likely to score higher grades and experience lifelong well-being.

 To raise a goal-getter, the first thing to do is make sure that your little one believes in their own ability to achieve their goals.
 This is called self-efficacy.

-You could call this a form of self-fulfilling prophecy: Believe that you have what it takes, and you’ll probably get it done.
+You could call this a self-fulfilling prophecy: Believe that you have what it takes and you’ll probably get it done.
 If you think you’re going to fail, you likely will.

 Applaud and acknowledge your child’s efforts by saying things like, “You’re really good at going after what you want,” or “I see how hard you’re working at this.
 You’ve come a long way.”

 Research shows that a child’s belief in their ability to reach a goal is essential to building a hopeful attitude and an optimistic outlook.

 How to Teach Goal-setting

 Follow this SMART plan to help your children set goals effectively.